 Besides being a wife and mother, there are two things that I am immensely passionate about: Performing Arts and Veterans.

 I spent the first half of my life in the performing arts.
-At any given moment, you could find me performing on stage, teaching in the studio, studying to be a dance major, in rehearsals, touring with a company, or taking a class—until it became so overwhelming and I just couldn’t do it anymore.
+At any given moment, you could find me performing on stage, teaching in the studio, studying to be a dance major, in rehearsals, touring with a company, or taking a class—until it became so overwhelming, I just couldn’t do it anymore.
 I quit everything, dropped out of college, and spent the next few years bouncing from job to job.
-Eventually, I decided to go back to school and at someone else’s suggestion and I pursued a business major.
-A few years later—after I was bored with the mundane life I created for myself—I decided to shake things up a bit.
-I joined the Navy.
+Eventually, I decided to go back to school, and at someone else’s suggestion, I pursued a business major.
+A few years later—after I was bored with the mundane life I created for myself—I decided to shake things up a bit and enlisted in the Navy.

 I spent the next ten years of service trying to fit my square peg in a round hole.
 I no longer knew who I was.
 I wasn’t satisfied.
 I wasn’t happy.
 I didn’t feel whole or fulfilled.
 As the years passed, I just got used to that feeling.

-I thought I might die during the audition—I was out of breath and I could feel my pulse racing in my cheeks.
+I thought I might die during the audition.
+I was out of breath and I could feel my pulse racing in my cheeks.
 I had to step outside for a moment.
 One of the instructors followed.
 She first asked how I was feeling.
 My response had less to do with my physical state than with the emotional turbulence happening inside me.
-I felt so out of place—I was easily the oldest one in the room—until she corrected me and shared that she was more than a decade older than me.
-That she too was struggling, and that if nothing else, we would march ourselves back in there and showed those kids what we’ve got.
+I felt so out of place.
+I was easily the oldest one in the room—until she corrected me and shared that she was more than a decade older than me, that she too was struggling, and that if nothing else, we marched ourselves back in there and showed those kids what we’ve got.

-The director invited me to perform in the project.
+When the audition was over, I was invited to perform in the project.

-That very moment changed the whole trajectory of my life.
+That very moment changed the whole trajectory of where my life was going.
 Suddenly, I felt like I had a say in my own happiness and success.
-To be able to combine my identity as a veteran with my identity as an artist has been my Holy Grail and the culmination of my entire life’s work.
+To be able to combine my identity as a veteran with my identity as an artist and performer has been my Holy Grail and culmination of my entire life’s work.

-It has been a truly humbling and life-changing experience to have the honor of working with such incredible veterans, civilians, artists…humans.
+It has been a truly humbling and life-changing experience to be given the honor of working with such incredible veterans, civilians, artists—humans.
 The bonds we’ve forged have been like nothing I’ve experienced before.
 We trust each other, protect each other, and honestly have so much love for each other.
 We are a family.

-As veterans we are learning to let outsiders in—to help them understand who we are as individuals, and not just a stereotype.
+As veterans, we are learning to let outsiders in—to help them understand who we are as individuals, and not just a stereotype.
 Our civilian counterparts have taught me—us—how to be fluid and free, trusting and authentic.
-No longer do I feel like I need to hide who I am underneath my outer shell.
-I feel free to express my thoughts without judgement, my feelings without guilt or shame or feeling weak.
+No longer do I feel like I need to hide who I am under my protective outer shell.
+I feel free to express my thoughts without judgment, and my feelings without guilt, or shame, or feeling weak.

 I’ve been blessed to work with this incredible family who keeps me accountable and challenges me to keep pushing.
-Through this experience, I am learning to allow myself to be vulnerable, to be loved, and to fully submit to my heart and soul.
-As a result, I’ve decided to focus my attention on building a career around the expressive arts as a healing modality—because that’s what the arts has done for me: healed.
+Through this experience, I discovered new strength in allowing myself to be vulnerable, to be loved, and to fully submit to my heart and soul.
+As a result, I’ve decided to focus my attention on building a career around the expressive arts as a path to healing—because that’s exactly what the arts have helped me do: heal.